The late eighties and early nineties found a music scene with no dominating sound,

 On New Year's Eve 1999 all the channels dedicated their programming to the new Millennium.
 Sadly, the year, the decade, the century and the millennium would be wrapped up with a poorly thought out party at the new Millennium dome in Greenwich, South London.

-Top of the Pops would have a few middling to good years before being given away to BBC2 like an unwanted pet that BBC1 had grown out of.
-Deciding that they didn't want it either they left it to die.
-Annual Christmas Day and New Year's Eve shows continue to be broadcast on BBC1.
+Top of the Pops would have a few middling to good years before being given away to BBC2 like an unwanted pet that BBC1 had grown tired of.
+Deciding that they didn't want it either they left it outside to die, but Christmas Day and New Year's Eve shows continue to be broadcast on BBC1.

 Later with Jools Holland became the second longest running music show on TV, celebrating

-By 2018 ITV and Channel four have little or no commitment to pop music on any regular basis.
+By 2019 ITV and Channel Four have little or no commitment to pop music on any regular basis.

 MTV and other satellite pop channels never had much, if any, impact in the UK, other than providing a few presenters who used it as an audition for terrestrial TV work.